Major Life Changes

 We don't magically transform.
 Major life change is often slow and methodical.
 Slow down, watch yourselves, and let small choices create major changes.

 Major events impact our lives and force change—loss of a loved one, a major illness, unemployment.
 Tragedy shocks our system, exposing us to different realities and compelling adjustments; we change.
 We are adaptable—for the most part.
 We meet the challenges of life and survive.
 Our tendency (when not confronted with a life-changing event) is, however, to maintain balance, allowing the trajectory of our life to continue uninhibited.
 We want better but fail to change day to day decisions.
 Major, positive, life changes are within our reach.
 We just need to make a few minor tweaks to our lives, allowing the subtle changes to make major differences.

 Life Mindlessly Follows Habits

 We believe we are in charge, pulling the strings of choice, but in the normal flow of living, we mindlessly give way to the same habits, behaviors, and thoughts.
 Life often unfolds without interference of intelligent choice.
 Until, of course, we encounter a major event; but we don't have to wait for tragedy to change.

-We can intercede.
+We can intercede, experiencing self-efficacy over the unfolding of our lives.
 Mindful exploration opens new possibilities, exposing hidden secrets, and bringing to light our blind obedience to habitual patterns.
 We can create magnificent change with seemingly insignificant choice.

 Small Successes Motivate